Kurdish Christians: Conversions in Syria

-Some Hidden Armenians who were Kurdified and Islamized had converted to Christianity in their attempts to return to their Armenian roots.
-Many Kurdish Christians were not ethnic Kurds, but ethnic Armenians and Assyrians who lived in Kurdistan and spoke Kurdish and were considered Kurdish Christians.
-In 2019, some 80-100 Kurds converted to Christianity in the city of Kobanî.
-An Evangelical pastor from Aleppo claimed that Kurdish converts to Christianity were often disgruntled with Islam because of the Anti-Kurdish policies of Recep Tayyip Erdoğan who promoted Islamism and Turkish nationalism, as well as the atrocities committed against Kurds in Syria by Turkish-backed Islamists during the Syrian civil war.
+In 2019, some 80–100 Kurds converted to Christianity in the city of Kobanî.
+An Evangelical pastor from Aleppo attributed the conversions to disgruntlement with Islam because of the Anti-Kurdish policies of Recep Tayyip Erdoğan who promoted Islamism and Turkish nationalism, as well as the atrocities committed against Kurds in Syria by Turkish-backed Islamists during the Syrian civil war.